ckerr/blog-hugo/content/post/transmission-web-client-tests-pt-1.md

 Before each test:

  * initialize the jsdom by invoking it.
-NB: it returns a cleanup method that we'll can call in afterEach().
+NB: this returns a cleanup method that we'll call in afterEach().
- * create a sinon sandbox so that we can watch the console for log/error messages
+ * create a Sinon sandbox so that we can watch the console for log/error messages

         afterEach(function() {
             // restore the environment